viamrobotics/viam_flutter_hotspot_provisioning_widget/README.md

   robot: robot,
   viam: viam,
   mainPart: mainPart,
+  fragmentId: 'your-fragment-id', // Optional, if null, the fragmentId will be read from the device.
   hotspotPrefix: 'your-hotspot-prefix',  // Must match viam-defaults.json & must be at least 3 characters long
   hotspotPassword: 'your-hotspot-password', // Must match viam-defaults.json
 );